johnjackoleary/cfi-commonplace-book/Filed/Ice Hazards and Aircraft Icing.md

 Certain fronts and atmospheric structures are more likely to cause icing conditions.

-Typically, ice only forms within a 2000-3000' layer, so descending may help.
+Typically, ice only forms within a 2000'-3000' layer,^[From [Aircraft Icing: Everything You Ever Wanted to Know](https://www.youtube.com/watch?v=BNUekm12_xM)] so descending may help.
 (Climbing may also help, but also increases the risk of [[SLD]].)
 A key initial goal is to stop the accumulation.

 ### Flight Into Known Icing Conditions
 Aircraft certified for [[FIKI]] need to have specific tests completed.
 All equipment must be functional to fly into known icing conditions.